bejayoharen/java-bells/README.md

   method to create and return a JingleSession object that behaves the way you want.
 It is important to create your own JingleSession (usually by subclassing DefaultJingleSession) because this is the class that makes decisions about, for example, how to respond to incoming calls.
+- See the sample code for more details.